-A cumulative total of two amphibian species were recorded during the AMC assessments: Northern Green Frog and Gray Treefrog.
+Through the 2019 ecological field program, a cumulative total of two amphibian species were recorded during the AMC assessments: Northern Green Frog and Gray Treefrog.
 Detailed results of the AMC surveys are provided in Table 14 (Appendix B).
 All of the amphibian species recorded on the Subject Lands are provincially ranked S5 (common and secure) or S4 (apparently common and secure).

-Although American Bullfrog was heard calling within the Ninth Line Study Area (Amec Foster Wheeler 2015), suitable habitat for this species was not detected during site-specific assessments conducted on the Subject Lands.
-Open aquatic features on the Subject Lands are small and contain sparse aquatic vegetation.
-Furthermore, the two northernmost ponds contain predatory fish species and therefore do not support suitable amphibian breeding habitat.
-Wetlands (deciduous swamps) within the City woodlot do not support the preferred habitat of this species.
+Although American Bullfrog was observed incidentally within the Ninth Line Study Area (Amec Foster Wheeler 2015) by NRSI, suitable habitat for this species was not detected during site-specific assessments conducted on the Subject Lands.
+American Bullfrog requires large permanent waterbodies with a well-vegetated shoreline to support a breeding population.
+Open aquatic features and wetlands (deciduous swamps) on and adjacent to the Subject Lands are small and contain sparse aquatic vegetation.
+The two northernmost ponds (MAS2-1 and SAF1-3) contain predatory fish species and, therefore, do not support suitable amphibian breeding habitat.
+Furthermore, American Bullfrog was not heard during targeted call count surveys conducted as part of the Ninth Line SWS or the Scoped EIS.
+Therefore, it is expected that incidental observations of this species suggest that the Ninth Line Study Area is predominantly used as opportunistic temporary habitat as the species moves to suitable breeding sites on adjacent lands.